mladenkralev/integration-pattern/README.md

 ![Alt text here](images/DeadLetter.drawio.svg)

 ## Summary
-- **Purpose**: Handles messages that cannot be processed by the system.
+- **Purpose**: Broker validation.Handles messages that cannot be processed by the system.
 - **Benefits**: Separates failed messages for later inspection or processing.
 - **Considerations**: Used when the message broker cannot consume the message, ensuring graceful error management.